 - Threats of harm, controlling, intimidation, coercion, harassment, verbal abuse, enforced isolation or withdrawal from services or supportive networks.

-Note: Ageing processes can cause changes which are hard to distinguish from some aspects of physical assault, e.g. skin bruising can occur owing to the fragility of blood vessels.
+NB: Ageing processes can cause changes which are hard to distinguish from some aspects of physical assault, e.g. skin bruising can occur due to blood vessels becoming fragile.

 - A history of unexplained falls or minor injuries.

 - Bruising in well-protected areas, or clustered from repeated striking.